 Are you struggling – without relief – from chronic diarrhea, irritable bowel syndrome (IBS), fibromyalgia, or migraine?
 You may have sensitivities to certain foods in your diet.
 The role of reactive foods in chronic, inflammation-related pain conditions is under-appreciated but gaining recognition.

 In the past, an elimination diet by trial and error was required to figure out which foods were causing symptoms.
-Now, with advances in food sensitivity testing, tedium can be replaced with efficiency, and identification of WHAT FOODS TO INCLUDE on your elimination diet can trim the guesswork.
+Now, with advances in food sensitivity testing, the trial and guesswork can be replaced with a personalized roadmap.

 In addition to IBS, fibromyalgia and migraines, food sensitivities can be involved in a WIDE range of other conditions including gastritis, reflux, esophagitis, colitis, rheumatoid arthritis, MS, sinusitis, interstitial cystitis, eczema, psoriasis, asthma, hypoglycemia, ADHD, autism, epilepsy and more.

 All of these conditions have varying levels of immune activation in common, much of which occurs in the gut.
 Food intolerance can develop and add to a cycle of chronic inflammation.
 Identification and removal of reactive foods and chemicals can help balance the immune response and reduce symptoms.

 Thorough medical evaluations for chronic and persistent symptoms are always advised.
 However, if good medical workups fail to find a cause, yet your symptoms persist, you may benefit greatly by looking to diet as a missing piece of the puzzle.